-Once you have finished boating, enjoy a nice stroll in the garden when the boat ride is finished.
+Take a gentle stroll in the garden when the boat ride is finished.
 There are a few benches in the garden, where one can just sit back and reconnect with nature.

 Best Time To Visit

 Migratory birds start arriving in the sanctuary with the onset of winters.
 The best time to visit the sanctuary is from November to March if you are going there for migratory birds.

 The monsoon season from June to October is the nesting season for waterfowls.
 But boating is usually not available during this time owing to the rise in water level of the Cauvery river.